-STEP 2: ASSEMBLING THE FRAME
+STEP 2 : ASSEMBLING THE FRAME

-This step will require 2 people who must be wearing gloves.
+This step will require 2 people who must be wearing gloves and protective eyeweare.

-Slot two of the frame section together as shown in the diagram.
+Connect two of the frame sections together as shown in the diagram.

-Whilst one person holds the assembled sections upright, the other person can slot a third section onto the end of the assembled sections.
+While one person holds the assembled sections upright, the other person can connect a third section onto the end of the assembled sections.